 Next, I built the instrumented treadmill, which accommodated a force plate that served as the treadmill running deck.
 The treadmill frame was constructed with 1530 series t-slotted extruded aluminum and the embedded force plate was constructed from a ½” thick steel plate that measured 24”x48”.
 The embedded force plate utilized the same components as the portable force plate, as previously mentioned.
 However, the load cells were attached to the corners of the steel plate and horizontal treadmill supports, enabling the force plate to be positioned flush with the treadmill frame.

 The treadmill components and electronics were taken from a Horizon Fitness T101-04 treadmill and custom mounts were fabricated for the motor and treadmill belt rollers.

 I am extremely satisfied with components that I purchased from Tacuna Systems, which have proven to be reliable during calibration and preliminary testing.
-II have submitted my military load bearing research proposal to my Institutional Review Board and I am currently awaiting approval before I begin to collect the actual data for my research.
-I would like to thank Chris Lange again for all of his help with how to properly wiring the electronics and interface the load cells with LabVIEW.
+I have submitted my military load bearing research proposal to my Institutional Review Board and I am currently awaiting approval before I begin to collect the actual data for my research.
+I would like to thank Chris Lange again for all of his help with how to properly wire the electronics and interface the load cells with LabVIEW.